1

 Why don’t you update the software?
 Why do you cling to a system designed for cave-dwelling murderers when you could be immortal space wizards?

-Because the current system makes idiocy more profitable.
+Because the current system makes irrationality more profitable.

 Every bomb makes someone rich.
 Every missile funds a yacht.
 Every war creates a billionaire.